fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 AFI used for benchmarking: afi-0938ad46413691732.

-The image built from the source at the time of writing will produce an FPGA AFI that runs at 278MHz, automatically clocked down from 280MHz by Vitis.
+The image built from at the source at the time of writing will produce an FPGA AFI that runs at 278MHz, automatically clocked down from 280MHz by Vitis.
 We have also provided this AFI we built and tested with in the home directory of the fpga (runner) box, as well as in the s3 bucket provided to us in a `/afis`